microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/permissiongrantpolicy-post-includes.md

 ### Request

-In this example, *all* delegated permissions for client apps that are Microsoft 365 certified are included in the permission grant policy.
-Note having a verified publisher is a pre-requisite for an app to be Microsoft 365 certified.
-Hence this policy look for both the criteria to be true.
-Because all the other conditions from the [permissionGrantConditionSet](../resources/permissiongrantconditionset.md) were omitted, they will take their default values, which in each case is the most-inclusive.
+In this example, all delegated permissions for all client apps that are Microsoft 365 certified are included in the permission grant policy.
+Since having a verified publisher is a pre-requisite for an app to be considered Microsoft 365 certified, it is not necessary to explicitly require a verified publisher.
+All the other conditions from the [permissionGrantConditionSet](../resources/permissiongrantconditionset.md) were omitted, they will take their default values.

 ### [HTTP](#tab/http)